-As a guest conductor in the United States, Mr. Lehninger has led the Chicago, Houston, Detroit, Baltimore, Seattle, Milwaukee, National, Jacksonville, New Jersey, Indianapolis, Omaha, Chautauqua, Hartford, and Fairfax Symphonies; the Florida and Louisville Orchestras; and the Rochester and Orlando Philharmonics.
-In Canada, he has appeared with the Toronto, Winnipeg, and Kitchener-Waterloo Symphonies, and the Calgary and Hamilton Philharmonics.
-European highlights include engagements with the Lucerne Symphony, Lausanne Chamber Orchestra, Orchestre National de France, and a tour with the Concertgebouw Orchestra assisting Mariss Jansons.
+As a guest conductor in the United States, Mr. Lehninger has led the Chicago, Pittsburgh, Houston, Detroit, Baltimore, Seattle, Milwaukee, National, Fort Worth, Jacksonville, New Jersey, Indianapolis, Omaha, Knoxville, Hartford and Fairfax Symphonies; the Florida and Louisville Orchestras; and the Orlando Philharmonic.
+In Canada, he has appeared with the Toronto and Kitchener-Waterloo Symphonies, and the Calgary and Hamilton Philharmonics.
+European highlights include engagements with the Deutsches Symphonie-Orchester Berlin, Orchestre Philharmonique de Radio France, Orchestre National de France, Lucerne Symphony, Lausanne Chamber Orchestra and a tour with the Royal Concertgebouw Orchestra assisting Mariss Jansons.

+In 2007 Mr. Lehninger debuted with the National Symphony Orchestra at the Kennedy Center as part of the National Conducting Institute.
 Chosen by Kurt Masur in 2008, Mr. Lehninger was awarded the First Felix Mendelssohn-Bartholdy Scholarship sponsored by the American Friends of the Mendelssohn Foundation.
 He was Maestro Masur's assistant with the Orchestre National de France (during their residency at the Musikverein in Vienna), Gewandhaus Orchestra in Leipzig and the New York Philharmonic.
-In 2011, he participated in the Bruno Walter National Conductor Preview, organized by the League of American Orchestras, conducting the Louisiana Philharmonic Orchestra, and debuted with the National Symphony Orchestra at the Kennedy Center as part of the National Conducting Institute.
+In 2011 he participated in the Bruno Walter National Conductor Preview, organized by the League of American Orchestras, conducting the Louisiana Philharmonic Orchestra.

 Before dedicating his career to conducting, Mr. Lehninger studied violin and piano.
-He holds a Master's degree the Conductors Institute at New York's Bard College, he studied conducting under Harold Farberman and composition with Laurence Wallach.
+He holds a Master's degree from the Conductors Institute at New York's Bard College, where he studied conducting under Harold Farberman and composition with Laurence Wallach.
 His mentors also include Kurt Masur, Leonard Slatkin and Roberto Tibiriçá.
-A dual citizen of Brazil and Germany, Marcelo Goulart Lehninger is the son of pianist Sônia Goulart and violinist Erich Lehninger.
+A dual citizen of Brazil and Germany, Marcelo Goulart Lehninger is the son of Brazilian pianist Sônia Goulart and German violinist Erich Lehninger.
 He currently lives in Grand Rapids, Michigan, with his wife Laura and daughters Sofia and Camila.